code-and-co/codeandcodotcom/_posts/2018-05-07-venture-development.markdown

 ---
 layout: post
 permalink: /careers/:title/

-title: 'Labs | Venture Development Intern'
+title: 'Careers at code & co.
+Labs | Venture Development Intern'

+job_title: 'Venture Development Intern (Labs)'
 subtitle: 'We are looking for a hungry and ambitious entrepreneurial talent who wants to scale ventures with us.'
 apply_callout: "If you think you are a good fit for code & co., please reach out with your LinkedIn profile, a cover letter, and a project or product that you're proud of.
 We look forward to hearing from you!"
 ---